Peterborough RUFC

-Rugby has changed as much as society.
-Originally there were separate Saturday and Thursday teams, the latter for those rich playboys who didn't need to work and people such as farmers and vicars who were not tied to ‘nine til five’ hours.
-Women and children did not play rugby.
-The club played on the Eastfield Road Showground, now the site of Peterborough Regional College, where there were no changing rooms and no bar in the pre-war years.
-Players would have to come back to a hotel just around the corner from where WH Smith now stands, to have a bath and meal after each game.
+Peterborough Rugby Club was founded in 1924, during a period of significant social and economic change in Britain.
+At the time, Peterborough was part of Northamptonshire and had a population of approximately 35,500.
+The club initially played at the Eastfield Road Showground, on the site later occupied by Peterborough Regional College.
+Before the WWII, the ground had no changing rooms or clubhouse facilities and players typically returned to a nearby hotel after matches to bathe and dine.

 Rugby and football were born from the same roots but followed very different paths.
-While football became a business, dependant upon paying spectators, many decades ago, rugby insisted on being for players not spectators and being strictly amateur until the 1990s.
+While football became a business, dependent upon paying spectators, many decades ago, rugby insisted on being for players not spectators and being strictly amateur until the 1990s.
 That was how so many international players graced the pitches at the old Eastfield Road Showground and then Fengate, with no question of any appearance fee.
 They loved rugby and a match was a match, regardless of whether it was at Twickenham or on a cow field on the outskirts of a small market town on the Northamptonshire/Cambridgeshire border.

 Peterborough Rugby Club was launched on 25 February 1924, when city councillor Archie Farrow hosted a meeting of like-minded individuals, in his home, which approved a set of rules for a new club and elected a committee.
 Over the previous two years, young solicitor Arthur Mellows, who went on to become mayor of the city and have the school at Glinton named after him, had organised four matches to raise money for charity, two against King's School and two against Stamford.

 One of them was played in the garden of a vicarage on Eastfield Road and the players were mainly made up of ‘high society’ young men from the area.
 Amongst them was Leo Price, a teacher at Uppingham school who was capped four times by England, and Graham Doggart, later to become chairman of the Football Association only to die suddenly at the age of 66, while chairing the FA AGM at its Lancaster Gate HQ in 1963.

-Club rugby's piopularity peaked in the 1970s when Peterborough Rugby Club fielded five, sometimes even six, senior teams every Saturday, but women and children still did not play rugby.
+Club rugby's popularity peaked in the 1970s when Peterborough Rugby Club fielded five, sometimes even six, senior teams every Saturday, but women and children still did not play rugby.